Brochado-Kith/microbiome_analysis/README.md

 ## Relative abundance differences

 In this pipeline we will perform a generalize linear model (glm) under a negative binomial distribution by using the DESeq2 package and a glm under a zero inflated negative binomial ([ZINB](https://github.com/Brochado-Kith/microbiome_analysis/blob/main/Scripts/Relative_abundance/Relative_abundance_ZINB)) distribution.
-ALso, we will use the package ALDEx2 to perform a relative abundance analysis using clr transformed data.